-The Early Birds session cost £2 (half hourly rate, regardless of what time you arrive).
-The Night Owls sessions cost £4 hourly and half hour blocks £2.
+The Early Birds session cost £3.00 (regardless of what time you arrive).

+The Night Owls sessions cost £5 hourly and half hour blocks £2.50

-Children attending the free after school clubs are able to attend from 16:00 - 17:00 and £4 is charged for this arrangement.
+Children attending the free after school clubs are able to attend from 16:00 - 17:00 and £5 is charged for this arrangement.
 All sessions must be paid for in advance and at the time of booking.
 If children are picked up late then the parent will be charged for the staffing costs for the "run over" time in half hourly blocks.